BDRD-Genomics/MAS/README.md

 ### Disclaimer

-The views expressed in this article reflect the results of research conducted by the author and do not necessarily reflect the official policy or position of the
-Department of the Navy, Department of Defense, nor the United States Government.
+The views, opinions, interpretations, conclusions, and recommendations expressed in this article reflect the results of research conducted by the authors and do not necessarily reflect the official policy or position of the Department of the Navy, Department of Defense, nor the United States Government.

-I am a military service member or federal/contracted employee of the United States government.
-This work was prepared as part of my official duties.
-Title 17
+KBL is a federal employee of the United States government.
+This work was prepared as part of her official duties.
+Title 17 U.S.C.
-U.S.C.
 105 provides that `copyright protection under this title is not available for any work of the United States Government.'
 Title 17 U.S.C.
-101 defines a
-U.S. Government work as work prepared by a military service member or employee of the U.S. Government as part of that person's official duties.
+101 defines a U.S. Government work as work prepared by a military service member or employee of the U.S. Government as part of that person's official duties.

-This work was supported/funded by work unit number A1704.
+This work was supported by WUNA1417, the Naval Research Enterprise Internship Program (NREIP), and by the Assistant Secretary of Defense for Health Affairs, through the Peer Reviewed Medical Research Program Focused Program Award, Log Number PR182667.

 ### General Overview of MAS's Architecture